python/peps/pep-XXXX.rst

 Other Proposals Considered
 --------------------------

+Functions-as-Types
+''''''''''''''''''

-An idea we looked at very early on was to allow using functions as types.
-This may be a great idea, but we consider less an alternative to better callable types than a major improvement in the usability of Callable Protocols:
+An idea we looked at very early on was to `allow using functions as types<https://docs.google.com/document/d/1rv6CCDnmLIeDrYlXe-QcyT0xNPSYAuO1EBYjU3imU5s/edit?usp=sharing>`.
+The idea is allowing a function to stand in for its own call signature, with roughly the same semantics as the ``__call__`` method of Callback Protocols.
+Think this may be a great idea and worth its own PEP, but that it is not a good alternative to improving the usability of callable types:
 - Using functions as types would not give us a new way of describing function types as first class values.
 Instead, they would require a function definition statement that effectively defines a type alias (much as a Callable Protocol class statement does).
 - Functions-as-types would support almost exactly the same features that Callable Protocols do today: named, optional, and variadic args as well as the ability to define overloads.

-Therefore, we think that is an idea for a related PEP, but not a direct substitute for improved Callable syntax.
+Parenthesis-Free Syntax
+'''''''''''''''''''''''

 We considered a parentheses-free syntax that would have been even more concise::